 UK Section Officers

-Following the 2015 elections we will be welcoming the following members to the Board of Managers
+Following the 2015 elections we welcome the following members to the Board of Managers

 - Tom Griffiths itv

 - Steve Plunkett Ericsson Broadcast & Media Services

 who took up office on 1 July 2015

 ChrisJohns has been with Sky/BSkyB since its inception in 1989 having started his career in broadcast with the BBC.

 As Chief Engineer, Chris has been at the forefront of delivering broadcast functionality to the platform such as the Multi channel Digital Play - out facilities, Dolby Digital audio, Server based solutions, HD &3D.